 Because the ports aren’t covered, there’s no additional waterproofing on offer.
 You’ll need to rely on whatever your particular iPhone model offers in that regard.
 For the price, however, you get a reliable brand, good protection, and a bonus kickstand.
 We can’t ask for much more than that.

 The Spigen Tough Armor is available on Amazon for the following models:

 iPhones are expensive, and there are far too many ways to wreck them.
 Invest in the case that’s right for you so that you can have peace of mind wherever life takes you, whether that’s on a daring adventure or just to the bathroom.

-Main image via PR MEDIA, others via Amazon
+Main image via PR MEDIA, product images via Amazon